loverde-co/resume/README.md

 Technical lead and iOS development

 **Languages:**
-Swift and Objective - C
+Swift, SwiftUI and Objective - C

 I've solid knowledge in webservices integrations (RESTful) and also to build them.
-Knowledge in common software development patterns: MVVM, MVC, Clean Code, SOLID.
-VIPER.
+Knowledge in common software development patterns: MVVM, MVC, VIPER, Clean Code, SOLID.
 Knowledge in SwifLint and Fastlane
 Knowledge in CocoaPods and SPM
+Knowledge in CI/CD and DevOps

 **Knowledge in these frameworks:**
 UIKIT, Foundation, CoreGraphics, CoreData, ARKit, Quartz, SystemConfiguration, MobileCoreServices, Security, CoreLocation, MapKit, EventKit, CrashReporter, CFNetwork, AFNetworking, CoreVideo, Crashlytics.